 She hurries to find the milk, because Hal is standing silent, preoccupied.
 Silent Hal is kind of scary.

-Grace grabs three cans of condensed milk, and Hal hooks a jug of water with each finger, carrying an obscene amount of water up the stairs with no effort at all.
+She grabs three cans of condensed milk, and Hal hooks a jug of water with each finger, carrying an obscene amount of water up the stairs with no effort at all.

 “Hal, you need to come and listen to this!”

 They are interrupted in the kitchen by the woman with pink hair, who drags Hal over to a middle-aged mom who stares at him like he’s her best and only chance.
-Dia suspects that he gets that look a lot, and the way his knees suddenly lock lets her know that it panics him just a tiny bit.
+Claudia suspects that he gets that look a lot, and the way his knees suddenly lock lets her know that it panics him just a tiny bit.

 The distraught woman starts talking to him about her teen-aged kids.
 She had gone to the grocery store to pick up bottled water and batteries, and her car stalled in three feet of water on the way back.
 No wonder she sounds a bit hysterical.
-Grace watches Hal listen to her, throwing his whole self into it, like he throws his whole self into everything.
+Claudia watches Hal listen to her, throwing his whole self into it, like he throws his whole self into everything.

 Right now he’s writing something down on a steno pad and trying to hold a flashlight under his chin.
 Circus performer or not, he’s not doing too well with it